KazMalhotra/factoring_time/README.md

 # factoring_time
-A tribute the the XKCD comic https://xkcd.com/247/
+A tribute the the XKCD comic https://xkcd.com/247/ writen in python.